-Here are the suggestions I have carefully crafted for you.
-All of them are located in the city center and all have fabulous reviews.
-They are sorted by price category for your convenience.
-Click the link to check the rates for your dates.
+Here are some accommodation recommendations and some of the best hotels in Barcelona that I have carefully chosen for you.
+All of them are located in the city center and they have fabulous reviews, sorted by price for your convenience.
+Click the link to check the rates for Barcelona accommodation during your dates.

-I hope I have saved a couple of hours of your precious vacation time and a lot of stress and disappointment of getting to the entrance and not being let in.
+I hope I have helped you save a couple of hours of your precious vacation time and a lot of stress and disappointment of getting to the Sagrada Familia entrance and not being let in!

-P.S.
-I also have another article where I explain how to get around the queues for 6 most crowded places in Barcelona, click here to read it!
+P.S.: I also have another article where I explain how to get around the queues for 5 most crowded places in Barcelona!